 Subscription revenue is comprised of a one-time enrollment fee paid at the commencement and recurring dues, net of discounts and travel incentives provided to subscribers.
 Our subscription agreements typically have monthly or annual contractual terms.
 Our agreements are generally cancellable at the end of the contract term.
 Legacy Inspirato Club subscriptions were only available as annual contracts and Inspirato Club and Inspirato Pass subscriptions are available as monthly, semi-annual and annual contracts.
-The majority of our subscriptions are annual contracts including approximately half of the new Inspirato Club and Inspirato Pass subscriptions.
+The majority of our subscriptions.
 Revenue is recognized ratably over the related contractual term generally beginning on the date that our platform is made available to a subscriber.
 We typically bill in advance for monthly and annual contracts.
 Amounts that have been billed are initially recorded as deferred revenue until the revenue is recognized.
 Enrollment fees for Inspirato Pass, Inspirato Select and Inspirato Club subscriptions are typically recognized immediately when paid.
 Enrollment fees earned from legacy subscriptions are recognized over the estimated life of the subscriptions of five years.